10yard/dkafe/readme.md

 ### DK Interface Settings

-These settings relate to Donkey Kong and DK Junior Roms and hacks.
+These settings relate to Donkey Kong hacks.

 `CREDITS = 1`
 1 to automatically insert a coin after launching a game.